VideoExpertsGroup/Cloud.SDK.Embedded/README.md

 # Cloud SDK for Embedded devices

-The VXG.Streamer.SDK is a simple C/C++ code for integration VXG Cloud and VXG streamer with IP cameras, NVRs and any other video sources.
+The Cloud.SDK.Embedded is a simple C/C++ refernce code for integration of IP cameras, NVRs and other video devices with VXG Cloud and VXG Server.
 <br>
 <br>
 <br>